 Better yet, I did it over the drywall without tearing into any walls, and spending less than $20.

 Then I fit the PVC parts through the holes, threaded the Romex cable through, and fit the pieces together to make sure everything fit.
-When I was satisfied with the fit, I secured the conduit to the wall with PVC conduit clamps.
+Once everything fit and lined up well, I secured the conduit to the wall with PVC conduit clamps.

 Then I fit the PVC box to the other end of the PVC conduit, secured it to the cabinet back with screws, and connected the new outlet to the wires, screwed it in to the new box, and installed a cover plate.